twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

   "author": "Todd Wolfson",
   "date": "2015-08-06T01:31:17-0500",
-  "keywords": "merge, conflict, git, rebase, historical", "summary": "An guide to a `git` workflow which minimizes merge conflicts."
+  "keywords": "merge, conflict, git, rebase, historical", "summary": "A guide to a `git` workflow which minimizes merge conflicts."
 }

-Pull requests should always be:
+Pull requests (PRs) should always be:

-- Focused on a single feature (e.g. any lint corrections should be separate)
+- Focused on a single feature
 - Digestible (e.g. maximum of 150 lines changed)

 The reasoning for these requisites are: